opticyclic/CompilerBot/README.md

-# CompilerBot
+# Compiler Bot

 This project is generated as much as possible using ChatGPT.
 Manual changes are made when code hasn't rendered correctly in the chat webpage.
 Prompts are saved in the prompts.md file.

 ## Description

-CompilerBot is a command-line Java application that monitors a directory for Java source files, organizes them into a new directory structure, and compiles them using a specified JDK location.
+Compiler Bot is a command-line Java application that monitors a directory for Java source files, organizes them into a new directory structure, and compiles them using a specified JDK location.

 ## Features